nicopap/cuicui/design_doc/richtext/nested_modify.md

 So, on top of `depends_on`, a `Modify` should declare a `changes` method.
 Alternative: `apply` could return a list of things it changed.
 This way, we truly minimize change trigger.
+See [Dynamic Bindings](#dynamic-bindings)

 Then, we will use the list of changes + range of `Modify` in `update` to look up what other `Modify` in `Modifiers` to trigger, and trigger them.